Termez: In the Russian Empire and the Soviet Union

 In 1887, the Russian Empire began to operate a brown water navy on the Amu Darya River.

-In December of 1894, the Amu Darya Fleet was joined by the 31st Amu Darya Border Brigade.
+In December 1894, the Amu Darya Fleet was joined by the 31st Amu Darya Border Brigade.
 In the coming years troop levels were increased, as the 4th Orenburg Cossack Regiment, the 13th Turkestan Special Battalion, and the 2nd Orenburg Cossack Battery were relocated to the area.

 The Emirate of Bukhara acquiesced to increasing demands from the Tsarist government for more lands, until on January 27, 1900, over nine thousand acres were donated to Russia, and the Russian military began a program of Russian resettlement to the area.

 In the immediate aftermath of the Russian Revolution, Pattakesar became a part of the Bukharan People's Soviet Republic, and then the Uzbek Soviet Socialist Republic.
 In 1928, as part of the Soviet Union, Pattakesar was renamed and took the city's ancient name of Termez.
 In 1929, the village became a town.

-During the years of Soviet rule, as Termez became a hub of Russian military activity, many industries were developed, and a pedagogical institute and theatre were opened.
+During the years of Soviet rule, as Termez became a hub of Russian military activity, many industries were developed, and a pedagogical institute and a theatre were opened.
 Termez saw a significant increase in industrial development during World War II, as the Soviet Union replaced industrial centers in the western regions that had been disrupted by Nazi attacks.

 For many years after the Second World War the 108th Motor Rifle Division, the former 360th Rifle Division, was based in the town.
 During the Soviet–Afghan War (1979–1989), Termez became an increasingly important military post, with over 100,000 Soviet troops stationed there.
 A military airfield and the Afghanistan–Uzbekistan Friendship Bridge, a combined bridge over the Amu Darya, were built.
 In 1989, Soviet forces withdrew from Afghanistan via the Termez bridge, bringing the conflict to an end.